 A lot of the best traders (at least the ones I know) use some kind of mechanical rules in their trading.
 “Mechanical” implies that the rules are based on some kind of objective rules, usually quantified data.
 The trader should follow these rules exactly without hesitation or emotion.
 In this respect, mechanical trading is the complete opposite of discretionary trading.

-When trading there is a lot of decisions to make: when to buy, when to sell, when to take profit, when to take a loss etc. If using your own judgment this might be tiresome and sometimes very difficult to execute.
+In trading there are many decisions to make: when to buy, when to sell, when to take profit, when to take a loss etc. If you are using your own judgment this might be tiresome and sometimes very difficult to execute.
 And for most traders highly unlikely to bring any success.
 Why?
-With so much decision making it requires a great intellect to beat the market.
+With many decisions to make it requires a great intellect to beat the market.
 You have to fight the market, but also fight yourself.
 It’s so easy to do the wrong thing if you don’t have objective rules.
 These rules need to be backtested, of course.

 Four huge advantages of quantifying strategies

 As with any endeavor, there are pros and cons to mechanical rules.
 Basically, there are four huge advantages compared to discretionary trading:

 A mechanical system automates the whole trading process.
 All the work is done before you open a position, and all you need to do is to do what the rules tell you to do.
 No second-guessing and no panicking.
 All peace and quiet (hopefully).
 It enables you to overcome greed, fear, and frustration.
 You simply take the emotions out of the trade.
 Of course, this requires that you have a good deal of faith in the system.
 But if you know it will make money in the long run, it should be relatively easy to implement.